bitcoin-dev-project/fresh-eyes/README.md

 This tool is designed to streamline the code review process by integrating with GitHub's API.
 It checks out a pull request (PR) branch, generates patches, and inserts GNU patch(1)-style diff comments, indicating where previous reviewers have left comments.
 This allows a user to conveniently review a pull request without distractions of the review comments, enhancing the efficiency of the review process.

-It is targeted to noobs to a project who wants to understand the project code base better by reviewing past and present pul request without comment distractions.
+It is targeted to noobs to a project who wants to understand the project code base better by reviewing past and present pull request without comment distractions.

-The project consists of a Rust-based CLI tool and a library that can also be compiled to WebAssembly (WASM), allowing for flexible use in various environments.
+The project consists of a Rust-based CLI tool and an API to help client to connect to our core functions.

 ## Installation

+- The project implements a cli application, an API server and a Next.js client.

 ### Prerequisites